parthibanpragalathann/corepython/Readme.md

 work interpreter Interactive mode and Script mode...
 ```
 ```
-Python is the chola(king) of programming
+Python is the chola(king) of the programming
-I'm going to be a chola(king) of Python programmer
+I'm going to be a chola(king) of the Python programmer

 ```